BAFTA Producer Defends Ariana DeBose After Awards Show Rap Backlash: ‘Everybody Loved It’

 “I think a lot of people don’t like change, and there’s a view that the BAFTAs have to be this slightly stiff, traditional British, middle-England messaging,” said Bullen.
 “But American awards shows have much more razzmatazz, much more showbiz, and perhaps a broader range of people being involved.
 We felt we’re not about revolution, we’re about evolution.”

-The highly choreographed bit opened with DeBose singing a high-energy version of the Eurythmics’ “Sisters Are Doing it For Themselves,” as a group of dancers pulled at her dress and removed long pieces of fabric.
+The highly choreographed bit opened with DeBose singing a high-energy version of the 1985 Eurythmics/Aretha Franklin collab “Sisters Are Doin’ It for Themselves,” as a group of dancers pulled at her dress and removed long pieces of fabric.
 The performance then flipped into a solo rap in which DeBose did call-outs to a variety of nominated actors and celebs in the audience.

 It was the latter bit — specifically her awkward Angela Bassett and Viola Davis shout-outs — that got the Twitterverse revved up.
 “Angela Bassett did the thing/ Viola Davis my ‘Woman King’/ Blanchett Cate you’re a genius/ Jamie Lee you are all of us,” rapped DeBose in a clip that quickly went viral after the show thanks to what looked like less-than-enthusiastic looks on the faces of the actresses she mentioned.